 Sthenjwa Luthuli’s first solo show with Unit London centres on ideas of patience, growth and self-belief.
-Coinciding with artist's birth month, the exhibition is entitled Imfumbatho, a Zulu name meaning “birth secret”.
+Coinciding with the artist's birth month, the exhibition is entitled Imfumbatho, a Zulu name meaning “birth secret”.

 This new body of work explores the notion of hidden talent and potential, understanding that, from the moment we are born, each of us has a specific purpose or destiny to fulfil.
 As a concept itself, Imfumbatho refers to the birth of a child, denoting the mystery that inevitably surrounds its future successes and accomplishments.
 Luthuli’s artworks engage with the complex process of self-development, charting how, as we grow, we find ourselves along the way.